uchicago-capp-camp-2025/python-lab/README.md

 This is because we often need the interpreter to reach the code with an error to know that such an error exists.
 For this reason you'll see these referred to as "runtime" errors.

-Try entering the letter "b" to see the program behave as expected.
-Keep trying letters until you find one that crashes.

-Once you trigger the crash, resolve it and-- make a commit.
+Run the game via `python3 game.py` as before, and try entering the letter "b" as your first guess.
+The game should reflect the fact that there is no "b" in the word.

+Try and find a letter that crashes the program.
+Use that error message as you did before, and fix the error.

+Remember to make a commit here as well!

 ## Part 4 - Second Runtime Error

-There's another condition that will reveal a mistake.
+There's still another bug lurking in the program.

-For this one, we won't give you the exact condition right away, experiment with different input to try and trigger it.
+For this one, we won't give you the exact condition right away.
+Experiment with different input to try and trigger it.
 Thoroughly testing your program is a skill in and of itself.

-Consider the different things that the program does, track your guesses, what letters have already been guessed, etc. Have you explored all of them?
+If you aren't having luck, consider the different things that the program is supposed to do.
+Track your guesses remaining, what letters have already been guessed, etc. Have you explored all of the functionality?

 If you'd like a hint take a look at hint3.md.